Plastics Glass Metal Cardboard Paper General Curbside Preparation

 Note: Cardboard that is not prepared according to these guidelines will not be collected.

-Pizza boxes with a few greasy spots may be recycled.
 Remove all food and paper liners first!

 All flattened cardboard must fit inside the cart.
 Only materials inside the cart will be collected as carts are serviced by a fully automated system and the driver does not get out of the truck.
 If you have a lot of cardboard, and do not want to reduce it to 3' x 3' pieces, you can remove packing materials, flatten it and take it to one of the City's drop off recycling centers.

 Paper (junk mail, envelopes (including window envelopes), copy and fax paper, printed or blank)

 Paper clips should be removed from paper, but staples are okay

 Aseptic boxes (juice boxes, also used for wine, milk and soup)

 Please remove any straw and flatten it before placing in the recycling container.